15 Best Live Streaming Encoder Software + Hardware Solutions

 Resi is an end-to-end live streaming platform and offers both hardware and software encoding tools.

-What’s nice about Resi is that the platform offers all the streaming video encoding tools broadcasters need to get started with live streaming.
+Founded in 2014, Resi is an end-to-end video broadcasting platform that is equipped with a variety of streaming tools.
+This company offers all of the tools that broadcasters need to get started with live streaming.

 Key Features: